0. Introduction

 3. Delta changes

-An existing pipeline will have no problem pulling the updated column and you will not have any issues.
+An existing pipeline will have no problem pulling the updated column.
 The only additional work might be to investigate scenarios where this new nested column would be useful and make changes to your reports or dashboards to leverage it.

 As I mentioned, there will be no errors.
-This is just something to be aware of in case you are wondering why a particular Delta pull is showing more objects than expected on a specific date.
+However, the Delta behavior is something to be aware of in case you are wondering why the new nested column appears in some but not all objects.

 4. Conclusion